 What is e-learning?

-It is also known as virtual teaching, online training, tele-training, or distance learning, which are not precisely synonymous but can be similar.
+It is also known as virtual teaching, online training, tele-training or distance learning, although not all of them are exactly synonyms but they do correspond to similar concepts and related to digital learning.

 Benefits of e-learning for employees